 User & Entity Behavior Analytics

-We will continue to share best practices and lessons learned in future posts on monitoring data using Azure Sentinel Workbooks in customer environments.
-Massive amounts of data and analytics are being collected constantly, and Azure Sentinel Workbooks are going to continue to be a handy tool for turning that raw data into useful information.
+We will continue to share best practices and lessons learned in future posts on monitoring data using Microsoft Sentinel Workbooks in customer environments.
+Massive amounts of data and analytics are being collected constantly, and Microsoft Sentinel Workbooks are going to continue to be a handy tool for turning that raw data into useful information.

-In closing, consider these three questions when using Azure Sentinel Workbooks in your organization:
+In closing, consider these three questions when using Microsoft Sentinel Workbooks in your organization:

 - Are we having issues understanding and communicating the insights from the data we are collecting?

 - What kind of information are we having trouble finding and can we use Workbooks to help with finding it?

 - Do we have any query writing experts on our team that could help us customize and create our own Workbooks?